mozsearch/mozsearch/docs/aws.md

 Once you've created a new target group, you can kick off an indexer and/or set up a lambda task for this channel using your desired config file.
-The only other step required is to modify the `release-lb` load balancer to direct requests for those new repos to the appopriate target group.
+The only other step required is to modify the `release-lb` load balancer to direct requests for those new repos to the appropriate target group.
 Do this by selecting the `release-lb` load balancer in the AWS EC2 console, going to the listeners tab, and editing the rules.
 Note that you need to edit the rules for both HTTP and HTTPS manually.